lumeland/blog/posts/lume-3.2.0.md

 /other-article.md
 ```

-With this plugin you can set the order in the filename (in the format
+With this plugin you can set the order in the filename, using the format
-`{number}.filename`) and this value will be extracted and removed from the final
+`{number}.filename`, and this value will be used as the `order` variable.
+The
-URL (configurable).:
+plugin also removes this prefix from the final URL by default (configurable).

 ```
 /1.first-article.md